TeamMH/minehut.xyz/pages/index.md

 ## Our plugin know-how

 Our team consists of avid server creators, meaning we know all about the plugins players use most.
-Our helpful **Plugin Tutorials** section gives users top-notch and informative knowledge on the most used and best plugins out there. [\[Submit a post\]](/contribute)
+Our helpful **Plugin Tutorials** section gives users top-notch and informative knowledge on the most used and best plugins out there.
+[Submit a post](/contribute)

 ## Developers